Most people from the baby boomer generation are already in retirement, and if they aren’t retired yet, then they will be in the coming years.

 Credit Card Issues

-Not paying all of your credit cards before retirement is a rookie error that should be avoided at all costs.
+Not paying off all of your credit cards before retirement is a rookie error that should be avoided at all costs.
 It also gets more difficult to pay off debts when you go from a constant income to a fixed amount of wealth.

 The rolling interest from credit card debt can easily get out of hand and ruin savings, so be sure to pay off all credit card debts before entering this stage of life.